grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li><a name="I3c4">Who Am I</a>
 <p>Written by Joe MacDonald, originally recorded by CountryJoe & The Fish.</p>
 <li><a name="I3c5">Whispering Pines</a>
-<p>Written by Richard Manuel and Robbie Robertson, originallyrecorded by The Band, on the album &quot;The Band&quot; (Capitol1969).
+<p>Written by Richard Manuel and Robbie Robertson, originallyrecorded by The Band, on the album "The Band" (Capitol1969).
 Still available.</p>
 <li><a name="I3c6">Awake In A Muddle</a>
 <p>Written and originally recorded by Ghost.</p>
 <li><a name="I3c7">Spirit Of Love</a>